jacob-song/weather-app/README.md

 ### TO-DOs:
 (Hopefully work on them when I feel like it):
 * ~~Make web application media responsive~~
+* Fix weather details not showing up on mobile
 * Request Dark Sky API weather data via Proxy API Server instead
 * Add local time to weather description
 * Use Google Maps Geocoding API to integrate a search bar to see weather in other locations